MargaretW/Question-board/README.md

 * clone to personal computer in case of contribution to it. section
 ## Known Bugs
-no known bags however in case of any, kindly contact me as shown in the contact section. section
+no known bugs however in case of any, kindly contact me as shown in the contact section. section
 ## Technologies used
 Software used in the application include;
 * IDEs include either: Atom, VS Code, Brackets.
 * Browsers include either: Google Chrome, Mozilla Firefox.
 * JavaScript,HTML and CSS
 * basic j-query
 ## Usage
 First clone to your local directory to make any modifications.
 ## Support and contact details